SQISign/sqisign2d-west-ac24/README.md

 # SQIsignHD

-This library is a C implementation of SQIsignHD
+This library is a C implementation of SQIsign_dim2
-It uses the base code of SQIsign (sqisign.org)
+It uses the base code of SQIsign and SQIsignHD (sqisign.org)

 ## Requirements